 Spare parts and repairs have, and will continue to be, cheaper than rivals for most ISE owners.
-I’m pretty sure most customers have been happy with their purchase, and had just as much if not more value for money than if they’d have bought another brand in the same price range.
-If not I would have expected to hear a lot more than just a handful of complaints, especially as my reviews have praised them so much over the years and have been very prominent.
-As it is, I’ve heard of very cases where the machines have not lasted, or not been repairable but as that’s completely contrary to the entire concept, and reason for me supporting them which is why I needed to update my review.
+It seems that most customers have been happy with their purchase, and had just as much if not more value for money than if they’d have bought another brand in the same price range.
+If not I would have expected to hear a lot more than just a handful of complaints, especially as my reviews had praised them so much over the years and have been very prominent.
+As it is, I’ve heard of a few cases where the machines have not lasted, or have not been repairable and as that’s completely contrary to the entire concept, and reason for me supporting them I needed to update my review.

 The current situation

 ISE have decided to focus on just the higher quality ISE10 appliances, which means far less sales due to the costs, but far more achievable ideals.
 They no longer insure their machines for the extended guarantee periods with the insurance company which has forcibly scrapped some of their older machines so this should no longer be an issue